nh-99/vue3-enterprise-boilerplate/docs/development.md

 ### Base components

 [Base components](https://vuejs.org/v2/style-guide/#Base-component-names-strongly-recommended) (a.k.a. presentational, dumb, or pure components) that apply app-specific styling and conventions should all begin with the `_base-` prefix.
 Since these components are typically used in place of raw HTML element (and thus used as frequently), they're automatically globally registered for convenience.
 This means you don't have to import and locally register them to use them in templates.

+These components also require special documentation.
+We use the Storybook library to enable this functionality.
+Storybook allows you to document your UI components via stories, which can be created to outline common scenarios for using a component.
+For more about Storybook, please read here.